goenning/expect/README.md

-# expect
+# github.com/goenning/expect

-An opinionated assert module for Go
+An opinionated and minimalist assert module for Go

+# What it does

+# How to use